rtsao/css-in-js-perf-tests/README.md

 Testing a couple of CSS in JS libraries, check [the source folder](./src/cases) for the different tests.

+And read why we did these tests [here](https://engineering.hellofresh.com/the-css-in-js-battle-89c34a7a83ea).

 ## Usage

 You can clone this repository, `npm install` and run `npm run bench` to run the tests yourself.